What is Caelus?

 Where do I contribute?

-Being open-source, Caelus is meant to be a collaborative project. **UPDATE** There is a now a publicly available source repository for the current Caelus release:
+Being open-source, Caelus is meant to be a collaborative project.
+There is a publicly available source repository for the current Caelus release:

 Instructions for downloading and setting up the Caelus Contributors source code are provided in the included README.
 Please contact us if you encounter bugs, need help contributing, or have general feedback.